-NASA Are Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day
+NASA Is Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day

 — Jonathan Knight (@jondknight) September 1, 2018

 Engineers are now working on the finalization of their design and will then have a critical design review (CDR) conducted, after which the project will then hopefully be given the go-ahead for production.
-Once produced, the AEPS thrusters may then be utilized for NASA’s lunar orbiting outpost that is known as Gateway.
+Once produced, the AEPS thrusters may then be utilized for NASA’s lunar orbiting outpost, known as Gateway.

-Once Aerojet Rocketdyne are given the approval by NASA to produce their special new ion propulsion engine, it could bode very well for the future of space exploration and, of course, the race to get to Mars.
+Once Aerojet Rocketdyne is given the approval by NASA to produce their special new ion propulsion engine, it could bode very well for the future of space exploration and, of course, the race to get to Mars.